Timing is Everything

-Shopping…..isn’t that what everyone really wants to hear about?
+The shopping – isn’t that what everyone truly wants to hear about?
 What did you buy?
-Did you find any deals?
-I literally landed in Paris during the first week of their summer sales or “soldes”, it wasn’t even planned, gotta love that!
-Everything you’ve read or heard is correct, Paris is the Mecca for shopping, its not for the timid.
-The variety of department stores, boutiques and merchandise is mind boggling, enough to make a grown woman weep.
-Trust me, I was weeping at what I couldn’t buy, if only I had the money.
+Were there any exceptional deals?
+My timing couldn’t have been more perfect, as I arrived in Paris at the start of the summer sales, or ‘soldes’ as they say.
+I had no idea; you’ve got to love that!
+Everything you’ve read or heard is true: Paris is the ultimate shopping Mecca, not for the faint of heart.
+The variety of department stores, boutiques, and merchandise is mind-boggling enough to bring a grown woman to tears.
+Trust me, I was weeping at the things I couldn’t buy if only I had the means.

-I loved the Marais, this area has really transformed over the years, Boho chic comes to mind.
-If you’re looking for something different by a new up and coming designer this would be the place.
-Very trendy and still home to a large jewish community, you’ll find delicious food, which you absolutely must try, after all, it’s still considered shopping isn’t it?
+I love the Marais, which has transformed over the years.
+Boho chic comes to mind.
+This will be the place if you’re looking for new and up-and-coming designers.
+Very trendy and still home to a Jewish community, you’ll find delicious food you must try.
+After all, it’s still considered shopping.

-I cannot emphasis enough, give yourself time, use the metro, its your friend, super convenient and most of the stops are near some sort of tourist destination or shopping area…there is a method to their madness.
+I cannot emphasize enough: give yourself time and use the metro.
+It’s your friend, super convenient, and most stops are designed to be near some tourist destination or shopping area…there is a method to their madness.

 What if you only have one or two days?
-I would definitely recommend hitting one of the four larger department stores, simply because they are one stop shopping and you’ll get a quick fix.
-Galleries Lafayette, Printemp, (they’re next door to each other, worth the visit if only to view the beautiful architecture), Le BHV Marais (think a hip Hudson’s Bay) and the newly renovated Le Bon Marche (no affiliation to the U.S. chain).
-These stores are on steroids and will satisfy your craving, every French and International designer are represented, selections are endless.
-Don’t waste your time on U.S. brands, they’re more expensive and duh…you’re in Paris!
+I recommend visiting one of the four larger department stores because they offer a quick fix and one-stop shopping.
+These stores are Galleries Lafayette, Printemps (they are located next door to each other, and it’s worth the visit to admire the beautiful architecture), Le BHV Marais (similar to a hip Hudson’s Bay), and the newly renovated Le Bon Marché (no affiliation with the U.S. chain).
+These stores are like shopping on steroids and will undoubtedly satisfy your cravings.
+They showcase every French and international designer, and their selections are endless.
+Don’t waste your time on U.S. brands; they tend to be more expensive, and after all, you’re in Paris!

-A full day of shopping is never a dull day, shop until you drop, loose yourself in the streets, inhale the scents and the sites, Paris is exactly how you would imagine it to be.
-Think of all the fashion icons who have walked the same streets, they too were just as excited to see what was around the next corner.
+A full day of shopping is always an exciting adventure.
+Shop until you drop, immerse yourself in the streets, and savour the sights.
+Paris is just as enchanting as you would imagine it to be.
+Consider all the fashion icons who have strolled along these same streets.
+They, too, were filled with excitement, eagerly anticipating what lay around the next corner.